RecondoYuk/winelist/wine_pages/Two_Mountain.md

+---
-# Two Mountain Hidden Horse Red Blend
+title: Two Mountain Hidden Horse Red
+description: A balanced smooth blend with nice fruit and vanilla notes imparted from its time in oak
+---

 ## Fast Facts
 *A balanced smooth blend with nice fruit and vanilla notes imparted from its time in oak*
  - **Name**: Hidden Horse Red Table Wine